 Adding images through links

-If you're not on branded domains, you'll only see the option to add in the image URL.
+You can add in an image through adding the image's URL.
 You'll need to make sure the image's URL ends in .png, .jpg, .jpeg, or .gif so it uploads correctly.

 How to host and add your own image

-If not, you'll need to host this image somewhere else.
+If your image's link does not look like this, you will need to host the image somewhere else.
 We recommend using imgur to host those images reliably.
 You can refer to Imgur's help article to see what file types and size limits can be uploaded.
-When you've uploaded it, right click on the image and "copy image address".
-It should end in .png, .jpg, .jpeg, .gif, etc. Use that URL to replace the URL that's listed above.
-The resulting code will look like:

 Understanding the pros & cons to images in email

-- Images may not be seen by everyone since every person's mail service is different.
+- Images may not be viewable by everyone since each email service is different.
 For example, Gmail will show it but Outlook will not.

-- Some anti-spam mail services will count this image against you which will lower your deliverability.
+- Some anti-spam mail services may count your images against you which can ultimately lower deliverability rate